ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 7.1: Add Event Subscriptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In “Add features and functionality”, add event subscriptions.
+In "Add features and functionality", add event subscriptions.
 In
 particular, under Request URL, submit the ngrok HTTPS URL with
 ``/slack/events`` appended to the end.
 Note that ngrok will generate a
 new HTTPS URL every time it runs, so you will have to repeat this step